 Most people have at least some semblance of protection against viruses and other forms of malware.
-Unless you stay on top of updates and upgrades, you are probably leaving yourself open to attack.
+Unless you stay on top of updates and upgrades, you probably leave yourself open to attack.

 Keep in mind that cyber threats evolve on an almost daily basis.
-If you aren’t regularly updating your security system, you may not have any protection at all from the latest threat.
+If you aren’t regularly updating your security system, you may not have any protection from the latest threat.

 Many businesses get themselves into a jam inadvertently, assuming that the cyber security systems they have in place are adequate to protect them from current threats.